Himel-Tasrif/AI-Photo-Finder/README.md

 # AI Photo Finder

-> Revolutionizing Resumes.
+> Revolutionizing image.
 Empowering Recruiters.

 I'm excited to introduce **AI Photo Finder** – a smart, responsive, and fully-functional web application designed to **transform job applications and recruitment processes** using the power of AI.